madlambda/nash/docs/reference.md

 ## +

-The **+** is the concatenation operator.
-Its behaviour is dependent on the type it is concatenating.
+The **+** operator behaviour
+is dependent on the type its operands.
 It is always invalid to mix types on the operation
-(like concatenating a string with a integer).
+(like one operand is a string and the other one is a integer).

 The language is dynamically typed, but it is strongly typed, types can't be mixed on operations, there is no